RolandChristensen/developer-journal/_posts/2023-10-29-postman-bearer-tokens.md

 ![Text Reader Text](https://rolandchristensen.github.io/developer-journal/images/2023-10-28-postman-authentication-collection-folder-authorization-tab.png "Postman Collection Authorization Tab")

 It is best to set the authorization type for the services under test in the highest level folder you can use.
-The collection folder, as shown above is ideal.
+The collection folder, as shown above, is ideal.
 Then, set the *Authorization Type* drop down of all requests to *Inherit auth from parent* as shown below.
 This reduces the amount of work that will be needed if/when the authentication method is changed in the future.
 By default all folders and requests are set to **Inherit auth from parent** meaning you do not need to think about authorization again, once set in the highest level folder you can.

 ![Text Reader Text](https://rolandchristensen.github.io/developer-journal/images/2023-10-28-postman-authentication-request-inheriting-from-collection.png "Postman Request Inheriting Collection Authorization")